 5 P’s of marketing-Examples

-Imagine you have a restaurant catering to families. your Go to market strategy with the 5 P’s of marketing model would be as follows:
+Imagine you have a Preschool catering to Kids. your go to market strategy with the 5 P’s of marketing model would be as follows:

-- place – location and opening hours suited to busy, family lifestyles
+- place – location close to and suited to busy, family lifestyles

 - people – staff that are friendly and accommodating to the needs of parents and children.